 In late-May, Google announced one of their next ranking updates with the introduction of three Core Web Vitals, which focus on more page experience metrics than ever before.
-This update has been released far in advance and is set to come into force in early 2021.
+This update has been released far in advance and is set to come into force in May 2021.

 Here’s what Google has said about the ranking update:

 “The page experience signal measures aspects of how users perceive the experience of interacting with a web page.
 Optimising for these factors makes the web more delightful for users across all web browsers and surfaces, and helps sites evolve towards user expectations on mobile.
 We believe this will contribute to business success on the web as users grow more engaged and can transact with less friction.”
 1

 Core Web Vitals are a set of new metrics found in Google Search Console and can be used to help site owners measure how their user experience performs on the web.
 They report on many statistics about speed, responsiveness and visual stability.

 Combined with previous experience reports such as mobile-friendliness and HTTPS security, Google aims to provide site owners with comprehensive metrics for a holistic picture of the page experience.

 Up to now, it has been difficult for developers to determine how quickly a web page loads as many metrics do not perceive the loading speed the same as users do.
 Previous metrics such as First Contentful Paint (FCP) only report on the time it took for the first element to load on the screen.
 This metric means that often page speeds are perceived faster than they actually are; as if the first element to load is a loading bar, this skews the results significantly.